How do you rebuild or overhaul a small engine carburetor?

 - Once adjusted, check engine acceleration by moving the throttle from idle to fast.
 The engine should accelerate smoothly.
 If necessary, readjust mixture screws.

 - Remove the air cleaner and locate the choke lever on the engine or on the remote engine speed controls.

-- Move the equipment controls to FAST or HIGH .
+- Move the equipment controls to FAST/ HIGH, and or full choke.
 Loosen the cable mounting bracket to allow movement of the cable casing.